Cornelii/TIL/HTML,CSS,bootstrap,etc/intro to Web& Bootstrap.md

     6. dark
     7. warning
     8. success
-These name is used with specific prefix like btn-primary as class type in HTML doc
+These names are used with specific prefix like btn-primary as class type in HTML doc

 #### 2. Text in bootstrap
 * .text-justify
 * .text-left
 * .text-center
 * .text-right
 * .text-lowercase